 Applications are currently invited for scholarships in Stockholm School of Economics for Master’s degree program in Sweden for international students including Africans.
 The field of study is mainly in Business Administration and applicants need to have at least five-year experience of work in a relaxed environment.
 This also includes at least a Bachelor's degree.

 All in all, the scholarship caters for a full tuition fee as well as teaching and literature materials.
-The deadline is set for August 31st, 2018 and hence applicants are encouraged to apply as soon as possible.

 Scholarship for African students to study abroad